 Here Are Some General Safety Guidelines to Follow for Every Stage:

 Falls: Do not leave baby on any elevated surface.

 Water: Never leave an infant alone in or near their bath.

-Baby gates: At the top and bottom of all stairs; other areas you do not want baby accessing.
+Baby gates: Use at the top and bottom of all stairs, and in other areas as well that you do not want baby accessing.

 Electrical cords/outlets: Cover outlets and check cords that can bring down appliances/lamps if tugged.

 Choking: Coins, broken toy parts, and parts from older siblings' toys.
 Be sure to cut solid foods up into small pieces.